Aye-aye: Diet and foraging

 The aye-aye is an omnivore and commonly eats seeds, nuts, fruits, nectar, plant exudates and fungi, but also xylophagous, or wood boring, insect larvae (especially cerambycid beetle larvae) and honey.

 Aye-ayes tap on the trunks and branches of trees at a rate of up to eight times per second, and listen to the echo produced to find hollow chambers.
 Studies have suggested that the acoustic properties associated with the foraging cavity have no effect on excavation behavior.
 Once a chamber is found, they chew a hole into the wood and get grubs out of that hole with their highly adapted narrow and bony middle fingers.
 The aye-aye begins foraging between 30 minutes before and three hours after sunset.
 Up to 80% of the night is spent foraging in the canopy, separated by occasional rest periods.
 It climbs trees by making successive vertical leaps, much like a squirrel.
 Horizontal movement is more difficult, but the aye-aye rarely descends to jump to another tree, and can often travel up to 4 km a night.

 Though foraging is usually solitary, they occasionally forage in groups.
 Individual movements within the group are coordinated using both vocalisations and scent signals.

+Throughout the wet season, the aye-aye is known to spend up to 20% of its time feeding on the nectar of Ravenala madagascariensis.
+Other than Homininae, it is the only known primate to possess the (A294V) mutation on the encoding gene for alcohol dehydrogenase class IV enzyme, which is known to drastically improve the enzyme's efficiency.
+A 2016 study showed that the aye-aye is able to differentiate between different alcohol concentrations in nectar and showed a clear preference towards the higher concentrations.
+This suggests that in the wild, it is able and likely to consume fermented nectar and that its ability to metabolize alcohol might have been an evolutionary advantage.